stuelten/pwgen/README.md

 The german wordlist was collected manually.

-The french wordlist was distilled from https://eduscol.education.fr/186/liste-de-frequence-lexicale

-The english wordlist was distilled from https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_fiction
+https://github.com/bitcoin/bips/blob/master/bip-0039 contains french and english wordlists which can be read via `src/resources/wordlists-load.sh`.